 The applicant's service lateral and/or side sewer installation shall comply with the most current version of the District's Water and Sewer Design Standards and Construction Standards and Details.
-[Resolution Nos.
-645, 779]

-5.4.4 Connection Point / No Entitlement to Connect at Nearest Location determination of whether to allow connection to the collector sewer at an existing service lateral or other proposed connection point, or require connection at an alternate location.
+5.4.4 Connection Point / No Entitlement to Connect at Nearest Location service lateral or other proposed connection point, or require connection at an alternate location.
 A maximum of two (2) individual side sewers may connect to a single service lateral.

-The District will review the proposed location of sewage connections to its collector sewers that are in close proximity to a stream, or which connect to sewers that cross a stream, and make a case-by-case
+The District will review the proposed location of sewage connections to its collector sewers that are in close proximity to a stream, or which connect to sewers that cross a stream, and make a case-by-case determination of whether to allow connection to the collector sewer at an existing